SoWhitIs/belly-button-biodiversity-analysis/README.md

 Post collection trial, findings were presented through a constructed dashboard, where volunteers can view the most common OTUs uncovered in their respective belly button, by selecting their participant/candidate number from a dropdown menu.
 More details on the Belly Button Biodiversity Dashboard, [below.](https://github.com/SoWhitIs/belly-button-biodiversity-analysis#belly-button-biodiversity-dashboard)

-Improbable Beef also has access to these results and will potentially follow up with said candidate(s) should once deemed a suitable match.
+Improbable Beef also has access to these results and will potentially follow up with said candidate(s)that are suitable match.

 ## Resources
 * Data Source(s): [samples.json](https://github.com/SoWhitIs/belly-button-biodiversity-analysis/blob/35fba3d2b456ff1c57c80007996ae01e93b8c165/samples.json)